dms-vep/Flu_H7_Anhui13_DMS/README.md

-# Pseudovirus deep mutational scanning of the hemagglutinin from the influenza strain A/Anhui/1/013 (H7N9)
+# Pseudovirus deep mutational scanning of the hemagglutinin from the influenza strain A/Anhui/1/2013 (H7N9)
-Study by Jenny Ahn in the [Bloom lab](https://jbloomlab.org/).
+Study led by Jenny Ahn in the [Bloom lab](https://jbloomlab.org/).

 ## Organization of this repo